 Equality and diversity

-South Ribble Borough Council is responsible for licensing of all Café Pavement Licenses within the Borough
+South Ribble Borough Council is responsible for licensing of all Café Pavement Licenses within the Borough.

 This policy applies to all proprietors of Premises requiring a Café Pavement Licence regardless of gender, age, disability, religious belief, race, ethnic minority or sexual orientation.
 No overriding impact have been identified around the protected characteristic within the report.